Woronora

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Woronora shows a median taxpayer income of $62,482 and an average of $78,987 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is high nationally compared to Greater Sydney's median income of $60,817 and average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $68,018 (median) and $85,985 (average) as of September 2025.
-According to the 2021 Census, household, family and personal incomes in Woronora rank highly nationally, between the 81st and 92nd percentiles.
-Income analysis reveals that the $4000+ bracket dominates with 30.0% of residents (615 people), contrasting with regional levels where the $1,500 - 2,999 bracket leads at 30.9%.
+The suburb of Woronora had a median taxpayer income of $62,482 and an average income of $78,987 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is high compared to national figures, with Greater Sydney's median income being $60,817 and average income $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $68,018 (median) and $85,985 (average).
+According to the 2021 Census, household, family, and personal incomes in Woronora rank highly nationally, between the 81st and 92nd percentiles.
+Income analysis shows that the $4000+ bracket dominates with 30.0% of residents (620 people), contrasting with regional levels where the $1,500 - 2,999 bracket leads at 30.9%.
 Woronora demonstrates affluence with 43.9% earning over $3,000 per week.
-Housing accounts for 14.3% of income while strong earnings rank residents within the 92nd percentile for disposable income.
+Housing accounts for 14.3% of income, and strong earnings place residents within the 92nd percentile for disposable income.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income